flyth/ts3soundboard-web/README.md

 	cd ts3soundboard-web
 	../node/bin/npm install

 Now let's create a new config-file and edit it to contain the path to your music folder (basePath).
 Make sure both the user account you'll be running the webserver th and the user account that's running TeamSpeak will both have access to this directory.
+You need to enter the path of your music folder in "basePath".

 	cp config.dist.json config.json
 	nano config.json